headless32/PimEyes-Crack-UserStyle/README.md

 This "Crack" is simply a couple of css styles that improve your experience while using the face-recognition service "pimeyes.com"

-These css styles un-blur the text (Kind-of useless, since the URLs shown have some kind of obfuscation applied).
+These css style un-blurs and un-fades the URLs, removes the "UNLOCK" button and removes the on-click event from URLs, so you can select them easier.

+Although the URLs are obfuscated and cropped to 30 characters, you might still be able to get back the original URL if you recognize the domain/cdn format.

-It also removes the "buy premium" overlay from the images, so you can download them or reverse-image-search them with an [addon like search-by-image](https://github.com/dessant/search-by-image)
+These CSS style also removes the "buy premium" overlay from the images, so you can download them or reverse-image-search them with an [addon like search-by-image](https://github.com/dessant/search-by-image).
+Although in recent updates, they made it so everything but the face is blurred. *You'll have to crop the face, and reverse image search _that_* and hope to get the original picture.
-It also allows you to SELECT the un-blur'ed text.

-You can either load the styles in "styles.css" manually, or import "userstyle-import" from the [Stylus Add-on](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
+You can either load the styles in ``styles.css`` manually, or import ``userstyle-import`.json`` from the [Stylus Add-on](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).

+BTW, you can use any VPN/Proxy to bypass the search-limit.
+Just make sure to clean all storage for that domain before doing that (Cookies, Site Preferences, Cache, Indexed DB, Local Storage, Service Workers, and Plugin Data).